qri-io/rfcs/text/0017-define_dataset_creation.md

 #### stale commit details are always ignored
 There is one exception to this rule: commit `title` and `message`.

+The reason for this gets back to the compute vs.

 #### supplied files are always full replacements
 This comes from the git

 ### saving a dataset you don't own creates a fork
+GitHub introduces the concept of a "fork" which clones a repository from one user's namespace to another.

+In Qri it's perfectly acceptable to run `qri export`

 ### `new` is just `save` without a previous reference